bharatk21k/lesscode-iac/README.md

 ![IAC](IAC.png)

+This project is a part of bigger initiative on how to build a brand new micro services with contract 1st development.

+Currently it only supports building a microservice in AWS.

 # Usage

 ### For microservice creation & deployment
 #### 1. Create empty microservice

-If you want to create an empty microservice stack and deploy API, MQ services (later), create the scripts below.
+If you want to create an empty microservice stack and deploy API, MQ services (later), create the following script files in a separate directory.

-This project is a part of bigger initiative on how to build a brand new micro services with contract 1st development.

-Currently it only supports building a microservice in AWS.

 **main.tf**
 ```